virgesmith/inexmo/README.md

-pybind11's `py::function` and `py::cpp_function` types do not intrinsically contain information about the function's argument and return types, and are not used by default, although they can be used as type overrides if necessary.
-Note code may also need to be modified to deal with `py::object` return types.
+pybind11's `py::function` and `py::cpp_function` types do not intrinsically contain information about the function's argument and return types, and are not used by default, although they can be used as type overrides if necessary, although code may also need to be modified to deal with `py::object` return types.

 See the examples in [test_callable.py](src/test/test_callable.py) for more detail.